dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/cfg/thwartski_README.txt

 //						  HOW TO INSTALL
 //-------------------------------------------------------------------

-[These steps assume you've never edited a config before, but if you have, saving a copy of your CFG folder will save your configs from being overwritten.]
+[These steps assume you've never edited your configs before, but if you have, you should first save a backup copy of your cfg folder before replacing it.]

 1. Find your TF2 folder.
 It will be something like:
 	C:\Program Files (x86)\Steam\steamapps\[YOURNAME]\team fortress 2\tf\